alanwatsonforster/glass/src/glass/groundunitdata/AAA.md

 - [Wikipedia](https://en.wikipedia.org/wiki/ZPU)

-## Mobile ZPU-4 section
+### Mobile ZPU-4 section

 This is the quad mount version of 14.5 mm ZPU gun.

 Origin: Air Strike and Puma.

 Air Strike has hit rolls of 3/3/2.
 Puma has hit rolls of 5/4/3.
 The Puma values are equal to those of as ZPU-4 battery.
-The Air Strike values might be more appropriate for a section.
+The Air Strike values might be more appropriate for a *section*.
 I have adopted the Air Strike values.

 - [Wikipedia](https://en.wikipedia.org/wiki/ZPU)

-## TCM-20 Battery
+### TCM-20 Battery

 This is a pair of Hispano-Suiza 20 mm cannon mounted on an M45 turret.